Logo

 • Seeker Season campaigns with bundled perks.

 • Airdrop rewards for eligible users.
-In practice, these tend to be partner-led drops such as token distributions, nft mints, in-app credits, and allowlist access rather than a single guaranteed “headline” reward.
-Eligibility commonly depends on completing device onboarding, finishing the account setup tied to the phone, claiming within a defined window, and meeting per-campaign limits such as one claim per device; some offers can also be restricted by region or by whether associated perks have already been claimed.
+In practice, rewards are usually tied to partner activities (such as token distributions, nft mints, in-app credits, and allowlist access) rather than a single guaranteed “headline” benefit.
+Eligibility commonly depends on completing device onboarding, finishing the phone-linked account setup, claiming within the campaign’s time window, and meeting per-campaign limits (often one claim per device).
+Some offers may also be limited by region or by whether related perks have already been claimed through prior participation.

 Performance, Software, and Battery